vkay616/library-management-website-Django/README.md

 # library-management-website-Django

-A simple library management system where the user can log in, issue and return books built using Django utilizing CBVs.
+A library management system where the user can log in, issue and return books built using Django utilizing CBVs and Bootstrap5.